 - Students whose MnTC grade point average is less than 2.5 may petition to use only “recent” college level credits to meet the required 2.5 GPA.
 Students must complete the “recent” credits and submit the petition to the Admissions Office prior to the Dental Hygiene Program application deadline.
-See counselor for assistance.
+See counselor or advisor for assistance.

 - If a student has earned a baccalaureate degree or higher, the minimum 2.5 may be calculated on the final (30) semester credits.
 The science requirement must also be met.